MiguelStattmiller/Enterprise-Infrastructure-Lab/README.md

 - **Windows Server** – Active Directory Domain Services (AD DS), DNS, DHCP integration, Organizational Units (OUs), Group Policy Objects (GPOs), centralized authentication and enterprise infrastructure management.
 - **Ubuntu Desktop** – Linux administration and deployment of the Wazuh SIEM platform for centralized log collection, monitoring and security event analysis.

-The environment is intentionally configured as an **IPv4-only network**, with **IPv6 disabled** across the lab to simplify deployment and focus on core enterprise networking, infrastructure and security concepts.
+The environment is intentionally configured as an **IPv4-only network**, with **IPv6 disabled** to reduce unnecessary complexity and maintain the focus on core enterprise infrastructure technologies.
+This approach simplifies the deployment of firewall policies, Active Directory, DNS, DHCP, VPN services and security monitoring without requiring parallel IPv6 configurations.
+IPv6 can be incorporated in future iterations of the lab as additional networking scenarios are developed.

 The objective of this project is to simulate a realistic enterprise infrastructure by integrating secure networking, centralized identity management, endpoint administration and security monitoring within an isolated virtual environment.
 ---

 > [!NOTE]